gyrdym/ml_linalg/README.md

 ### Vectorized non-mathematical matrix methods

 #### Matrix indexing
-The library's matrix interface offers `pick` method, that supposed to return a new matrix, consisting of different segments of a source matrix (like in Pandas dataframe in Python, e.g. `loc` method).
+The library's matrix interface offers `pick` method, that supposes to return a new matrix, consisting of different segments of a source matrix (like in Pandas dataframe in Python, e.g. `loc` method).
 It's possible to build a new matrix from certain columns and vectors and they should not be necessarily subsequent: for example, it is needed to create a matrix from rows 1, 3, 5 and columns 1 and 3.
 To do so, it's needed to access the matrix this way: